nebulab/spree-subscriptions/README.md

 --------

 - Admin can mark products as subscribable
-- Admin can set the number of issues that compose a subscription for each product and variant (default => 12)
+- Admin can set the number of issues that compose a subscription for each product and variant (default: 12)
 - Admin can create issues in each subscribable item (with the ability to associate issue with existing products, useful to link issue with backlog products of the same magazine)
 - Admin can view, print and mark as shipped the list of subscribed users (which have to receive new issue)
 - Keep track of shipped issues for each subscription